HurricaneSKC/Practice/README.md

 # Practice
-Repository to practice code as I learn
+Repository to practice code as I learn python and django.
-Starting my journey into Python
-I will submit my various bits of code as I learn knowledge
+I will submit my various bits of code as I learn